 SINGAPORE: With Singapore in Phase 1 of a post-circuit breaker new normal, the country is treading carefully in reopening the economy.

-While there is some level of acceptance infection numbers will go up, business, education and family activities must conform to specific, imposed constraints to mitigate the emergence of a second, unmanageable wave that necessitate the reversion to circuit breakers to curb movements and non-essential activities.
+While there is some level of acceptance infection numbers will go up, business, education and family activities must conform to specific, imposed constraints to mitigate the emergence of a second, unmanageable wave that necessitates the reversion to circuit breakers to curb movements and non-essential activities.

 The impact of the pandemic has been swift and undiscriminating.
 With more than 5 million infected worldwide and the death toll hovering at 300,000, COVID-19 has revealed the vulnerabilities of economies and industries, especially healthcare, tourism and retail.